openshift-psap/specfem-client/documentation/specfem_blog.md

 Configuring Specfem
 ===================

-When we developed Specfem GO client, our goal was to benchmark the performance of our in-house OpenShift cluster.
+Our goal with Specfem GO client is to benchmark the performance of our in-house OpenShift cluster.
 We chose to design a GO client (instead of an operator), so that we could control more interactively the configuration and execution of the application.

 For the configuration, we wanted to have control over four properties:
 1. the number of OpenMP cores
 2. the number of MPI processes
-3. the number of MPI processes per worker
+3. the number of MPI processes per worker node
-4. the Specfem problem size (`NEX`)
+4. Specfem problem size (`NEX`)

 So we designed [a custom Kubernetes datatype API] for storing these properties, along with a few other settings (source repository/branch,